Bapuji Bua – Folk God of the Villages of Maharashtra

 The Legend of Bapuji Bua:

-As usual, when he went to his farm, he found a stone popped up from the ground that was not there previously.
+As usual, when he went to his farm, he found a stone that had popped up from the ground that was not there previously.
 He tried to push it, and to his surprise, it started bleeding!

 The word bua is used for male sadhus in Marathi.
 It is also used for adult males.